tommadness/KH2Randomizer/docs/glossary/index.md

 As of release 2.1, the randomizer seed generator has a "Remove Port Royal Map Select" option that, when enabled, replaces the map location selection screen with simple text options, hopefully preventing the crash altogether.

+### Multiworld

+A system where multiple players play randomizer at the same time, and items from one player's game can be found in another player's game.
+KH2 randomizer currently has support for multiworld via [Archipelago](#archipelago).

+### Munny Pouch

+An item that, when acquired, increases the player's Munny by 5,000.
+There are usually two of these in the randomized item pool.

 ## O

 ### OC

 A common abbreviation for Olympus Coliseum.

+### Olympus Stone

+An item that, when acquired, allows Sora to use Drive Forms and summons in Olympus Coliseum earlier than normally able.

 ### OM